docyes/backbonebase/README.md

 An extenstion of Backbone.Model.
 Features for attribute accessors (getters, setters, etc.) and resetting the state of a model.

 ##### constructor / initialize `new View([attributes], [options])`
 There are several special options that, if passed, will be attached directly to the model: `setters` and `getters`.
-If the model defines an initialize function, it will be called when the view is first created.
+If the model defines an initialize function, it will be called when the model is first created.

 ##### getters / setters
 If a getters or setters hash is not passed directly, uses this.setters or this.getters as the sources. setters and getters are written in the format {"attribute": "callback"}.
-The attribute is the `model.attribute` to intercept.
-The callback may be either the name of a method on the model, or a direct function body.
+The attribute is the corresponding `model.attribute` that when called with `model.setter` or `model.getter` will attempt to call the associated accessor.
+The callback may be either the name of a method on the model, or a direct function body. `callback` is called with `(attr, value)` as arguments.
+Return the value to either set/get.

 The getters or setters property may also be defined as a function that returns a getters or setters hash, to make it easier to programmatically define your accessors, as well as inherit them from parent models.

-##### getter `view.getter(attribute)`
+##### getter `model.getter(attribute)`

+Get the current value of an attribute from the model via the matching `model.getters` hash.
+If there is no matching `model.getters` hash defaults to `model.get`.

 A model getter that casts an attribute to a boolean might look something like this: